barryclark/jekyll-now/_posts/2020-02-27-Payments-Intro-Part3.md

 7. <a name="footnote_7"></a>Just as "Ripple EUR" was issued by the left-hand gateway, "Ripple GBP" has been issued by another gateway.
 This is what is converted in the Ripple exchange: one type of IOU for another.
 It is not "magic'ed up".
 8. <a name="footnote_8"></a>Same way you rip a debt certificate once the debt has been paid off.
-9. <a name="footnote_9"></a>Here I am over-simplifying as in real-life the payment would be facilitated via card, OpenBanking or some other mobile-friendly way.
+9. <a name="footnote_9"></a>Here I am over-simplifying in multiple ways.
+Yes, Libra is a foundation, not controlled by Facebook.
+Also in real-life the payment would be facilitated via card, OpenBanking or some other mobile-friendly way.
+And according to the stated [reserve policy][106], purchase of Libra would be via a network of resellers.
 10. <a name="footnote_10"></a>Yes, illegal activity is also a concern, but it is the central bank's balance sheet that counts.
 Imagine the Argentinas and Greeces of the world if their citizens could take their assets' worth into gold to a more stable place.
 11. <a name="footnote_11"></a>Say your unit of labour gives you £10.
 You are taxed at source with £3.
 Then you buy a T-shirt and pay VAT.
 Then you put the remainder towards a house and pay stamp duty, etc. Even though you worked once, your work's result (i.e. your salary) will be taxed multiple times, every time that a fraction of it changes hands.
+12. <a name="footnote_12"></a>Why wait for the end of the quarter or the fiscal year to see if tax reduction has boosted business when you can see it the next minute?
+Why reduce taxes for all businesses when you can see that the economic slow-down is from a few crypto-addresses in the Barcelona area?
+Just reduce taxes for them.
+Not to mention the amount of information revealed by such a [panopticon][49] payments network.
-12. <a name="footnote_12"></a>The only inflation QE and negative yields have caused are in asset prices.
-In simple words: you have not taken a noticeable pay rise in forever, TVs and blenders are becoming better and cheaper and, yet, houses, gold coins and Netflix shares become ridiculously unaffordable.
+13. <a name="footnote_13"></a>The only inflation QE and negative yields have caused are in asset prices.
+In simple words: you have not had a noticeable pay rise in forever, TVs and blenders are becoming better and cheaper and, yet, houses, gold coins and Netflix shares become ridiculously unaffordable.
-13. <a name="footnote_13"></a>I.e. use it or lose it.
+14. <a name="footnote_14"></a>I.e. use it or lose it.
 It may sound impossible to create in the current regime, but in the world of [smart contracts][54] it is almost trivial to implement.
-14. <a name="footnote_14"></a>Or maybe because of it.
+15. <a name="footnote_15"></a>Or maybe because of it.
-15. <a name="footnote_15"></a>Branches, ATMs, mobile banking, telephony, cheque processing,...
+16. <a name="footnote_16"></a>Branches, ATMs, mobile banking, telephony, cheque processing,...

   [1]: https://sgerogia.github.io/Payments-Intro-Part1/